You might be surprised to learn that it’s Uncle Sam, not the doctor, who defines whether you’re legally blind.

 It varies from person to person.
 You might be able to see objects at a distance but not from the sides of your eyes (peripheral vision).
 Or, you might have great peripheral vision but trouble seeing objects far away.

-In some states, being classified as legally blind may impact your ability to drive.
+Being classified as legally blind means you are unable to drive in any state.
 Talk to your doctor about your concerns.

 You can't diagnose yourself with the condition.
 Your doctor has to make that call, so let them know if you're having eye trouble.

 Being legally blind affects your vision, but it doesn’t have to stop you from leading a fulfilling life.